Precision, durability, and reliability characterize Reeds 'n Stuff dial indicators.

 Can the hardness tester be used as a dial indicator?

 The support plate of the hardness tester is too large to obtain precise results.
-The thickness of finished reeds, for example, cannot be measured in any case.
-Also with gouged cane inaccurate measurement results may occur.
-For this reasons we do not recommend to double the hardness tester as a dial indicator.
+The thickness of finished reeds, for example, cannot be measured with the hardness tester.
+Inaccurate measurement results may occur also with gouged cane.
+For this reasons we do not recommend to use the hardness tester as a dial indicator.